 Contact Us

-There are many things that have influenced Doug on his creative journey, much of his inspiration is drawn from the indigenous tribal artwork and artifacts, particularly those of Borneo, the Philippines, Papua New Guinea and the Solomon Islands.
+There are many things that have influenced Doug on his creative journey and finds new and inspiring avenues all the time, but much of his inspiration is drawn from the indigenous tribal artwork and artifacts, particularly those of Borneo, the Philippines, Papua New Guinea and the Solomon Islands.
 He is particularly interested in transforming the traditional patterns and designs from tribal clothing, ornamentation, long houses and weaponry into contemporary sculptural pieces of functional art.

 Alongside the inclusion of indigenous people's art he has also found beauty in the organic shapes to be found in bio-mechanical art and the sculptural forms and functions of Art Nouveau, Art Deco and the Arts and Crafts movement.
 Steel lends itself very well to the fluid forms found in the natural world and he has often found inspiration in the works of Karl Blossfelt and Ernst Haekel.